x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/use-rules-to-bypass-clutter.md

 ![Art example: If subject contains meeting, bypass clutter](../../media/75957aa4-4b2a-4142-92ff-07f8ccc64d82.png)

-## Use the Shell to create a transport rule to bypass the clutter folder
+## Use Exchange Online PowerShell to create a transport rule to bypass the clutter folder

 This example allows all messages with title "Meeting" to bypass clutter.